hakeemab/Weather-prediction-project-/README.md

 models are suited for time-series forecasting tasks such as weather prediction, where given a sequence of days, we predict the mean_temp and sunshine values for the next day.

-More details and explanation about the project is provided in the project report.
+More details and explanation about the project is provided in the [project report](https://github.com/hakeemab/Weather-prediction-project-/blob/master/report.pdf)